gabriel-sisjr/Coordix/docs/PERFORMANCE.md

 - Coordix CodeGen is **3.5x faster** than Reflection mode, **1.7x faster** than MediatR, and **5.2x faster** than Wolverine
 - Coordix CodeGen allocates **41% less memory** than Reflection, **29% less** than MediatR, and **63% less** than Wolverine
 - MediatR is **1.9x faster** than Coordix Reflection mode and **3.0x faster** than Wolverine
-- Note: Wolverine benchmarks use Dynamic mode (reflection-based).
-True CodeGen mode would require pre-generated code via `dotnet run -- codegen write`
+- **Note:** Wolverine benchmarks were tested using reflection-based mode due to benchmark limitations.
+Wolverine supports CodeGen, but it requires pre-generated code via `dotnet run -- codegen write`, which is not feasible to run programmatically in automated benchmark environments.

 **Test Environment:** .NET 8.0.22, Apple M4, macOS 26.1, BenchmarkDotNet v0.13.12